What is product discovery documentation and why does it matter?

 • Solution Effectiveness - How well does the proposed solution address the problem?

-• Technical Feasibility — Can it actually be built with available technology?
+• Feasibility - Can it actually be built with available technology and resources?

-• Ease of Development — How complex and resource-intensive is implementation?
+• Ease of Implementation - How complex and resource-intensive is development?

-• Operational Simplicity — How easy is it to run and maintain once launched?
+• Ease of Operation - How easy is it to run and maintain once launched?

 • Business Impact - What's the potential scale of positive outcomes?

-• Market Demand Certainty — How confident are you that customers will want it?
+• Certainty of Demand - How confident are you that customers will want it?

 • Assign weights (1-10) to each criterion based on your organizational priorities